JoseALermaIII/clashcallerbot-reddit/docs/source/getting_started/amazon2_setup.rst

     Alternatively, run the ``database.py`` script with the settings specified in :doc:`quickstart`.

-Make sure that MySQL is stopped with ``sudo systemctl stop mariadb && sudo systemctl status mariadb``, then move MariaDB into the EBS volume. ::
+Make sure that MariaDB is stopped with ``sudo systemctl stop mariadb && sudo systemctl status mariadb``, then move MariaDB into the EBS volume. ::

     sudo mkdir /vol/etc /vol/lib /vol/log